The Bron API

 What is the Bron API?

 The Bron API connects your MyBron Wallet with third parties in a peer to peer privacy compliant manner.
 This version of the API and the provided API endpoints are intended for personal data extraction on an individual level where the client’s application provides a unique identification code through which the MyBron Platform identifies what data is requested.
 The user then authorises the access through their Personal Data Wallet and allows/declines the data request.

 Owning your own data

-bron.tech envisages a future where as an individual you own and control access to your data.
+bron.tech envisages a future whereas an individual you own and control access to your data.
 Having access to your personal data is the first and most important precursor to building and proving your digital identity.
-We see platforms such as Facebook and Google as services for you to plug your personal data wallet and identity into rather than organisations who facilitate creating identities and profiles.
-Currently your digital footprint is spread across and owned by many corporations and institutions, stored and verified by few.
+Services such as Facebook and Google should be something you plug your personal data and identity into rather than organisations who facilitate creating identities and profiles.
+Currently, your digital footprint is spread across and owned by many corporations and institutions, stored and verified by few.
 This information is used to create data sets which are then sold on without passing on any of the profit.
 Today if you want to transfer your Facebook data to someone else you must ask permission from Facebook first, adding an additional barrier to taking control and benefiting from owning your own data.
 There are a few problems with centralised models for data verification and storage bron.tech aims to fix.

 Decentralising identity verification offers a solution.

 One of the most centralised systems in society is identity verification.
 Only the governments of nation-states are able to issue verified identity documents, the passport.
 Printing money has a very similar level of centralisation.
 Both of these industries stand to be disrupted by blockchain technology.
 While the passport will certainly remain a very important document, linking multiple digital identity data sets together creates a stronger and more diverse verification process.
 Most transactions today are online, putting traditional identity documents online is both inefficient and insecure.